* EU leaders agree legal framework to be completed this year

 * Hollande: “The worst is behind us”

-European Council President Herman Van Rompuy said the 27 leaders agreed at a Brussels summit to adopt a legal framework by the end of this year giving the European Central Bank overall responsibility for banking supervision.
+European Council President Herman Van Rompuy said the 27 leaders agreed to adopt a legal framework by the end of this year giving the European Central Bank overall responsibility for banking supervision, with national regulators consulted.

-“Once this is agreed, the single supervisory mechanism could probably be effectively operational in the course of 2013,” he told a news conference after nearly 10 hours of talks.
+“Once this is agreed, the single supervisory mechanism could probably be effectively operational in the course of 2013,” he told a 4 a.m. news conference.

-French and EU officials said all 6,000 banks in the single currency area would gradually come under ECB supervision by 2014, starting with banks receiving state aid, then large cross-border institutions.
-Most day-to-day oversight would be delegated to national bodies.
+French and EU officials said all 6,000 banks in the single currency area would gradually come under ECB supervision by 2014, starting with banks receiving state aid, then large cross-border institutions, even though a statement from EU leaders did not specify a number or the specifics of a timeline.

 Creating an effective banking union, for which this deal was a first step, is regarded by the International Monetary Fund and market economists as a key component in overcoming the euro zone’s three-year-old debt crisis.

-French President Francois Hollande said the leaders did not discuss possible financial assistance for Spain, but he laid out a series of steps that could turn a corner in the crisis.
+Hollande said the leaders did not discuss possible financial assistance for Spain, another critical issue in resolving the three-year crisis, but he laid out a series of steps that could help turn a corner.

 German Chancellor Angela Merkel said it would take more than a couple of months before the supervisor was fully effective and direct bank recapitalisation could be considered.